xcart/xcart-docs/_pages/devs_en/rest-api/examples.md

 $result = $client->delete('product')->json();
 ```

-## Adding attribute to the product
+## Adding attributes to the product

 With REST API Client: